jadecobra/python_tdd_exercises/source/classes.rst

          sex = 'M'

-  and the terminal displays a [TypeError](./TypeError.rst)
+  and the terminal displays a :doc:`TypeError`

   .. code-block:: python

     TypeError: Girl() takes no arguments

   - If you have gone through the [functions](./07_functions.rst) chapter you will see a similarity in this last test and passing inputs to functions.
 The call `classes.Girl(sex='F')` looks like a call to a function with keyword arguments
-  - Which begs the question - How do we define classes to accept keyword arguments when the definition of a class defines the parent it inherits from for example,  `class Class(object)`?
-The answer - We use an initializer
+  - Which begs the question - How do I define classes to accept keyword arguments when the definition of a class defines the parent it inherits from for example,  `class Class(object)`?
+The answer - I use an initializer
   - What is an initializer? a class method(function) that allows customization of `instances/copies` of a ``class``

-* add an initiializer to the ``Girl`` class
+* add an initializer to the ``Girl`` class

   .. code-block:: python